angcap/juniper-ncui/README.md

 1. use getx509certificate.sh to get user authoritie certificate from your site and save named as what you need

-2. create connection properties file .ncsvcrc
+2. create connection properties file .ncsvcrc with your connection properties and the name of cert file created in step 1.
+3. set correct permission to ncsvc (see above)
 3. ./ncsvc.sh

 4. optionally check with 'ncdiag' command to verify everything is ok